welpie21/surrealdb.php/README.md

     "ns" => "<namespace>", // <-- this is optional
     "db" => "<database>", // <-- this is optional
     "sc" => "<scope>" // <-- this is optional
+    // ... some values that you want to set depending on what you have defined.
 ]);

 // the signin method returns a token that you can use to set the authentication token for the connection.